 What is Brad Lea’s net worth?

-Who is Brad Lea’s wife?
+Brad Lea is a businessman who has a net worth of $30 million.
 He’s built his way up from nothing to become a CEO, a public speaker, an angel investor, a tech company founder, and a self-professed truth-teller.

 Brad Lea knows he isn’t perfect—in fact, he’s made his living off imperfection.